Quick answer

 How the Nil Rate Band Works

 The nil rate band works by allowing a certain amount of your estate to be passed on without incurring inheritance tax.
 Any amount above this threshold is typically taxed at 40%.
-For instance, if your estate is valued at £425,000, the first £325,000 is tax-free, and the remaining £100,000 is subject to inheritance tax.
+For instance, if your estate is valued at £425,000, the first £325,000 is outside the scope of IHT, and the remaining £100,000 is subject to inheritance tax.

 It’s worth noting that any unused portion of the nil rate band can be transferred to a surviving spouse or civil partner.
 This means that if one spouse doesn’t use their full nil rate band, the remaining amount can be claimed by the surviving spouse, effectively increasing their nil rate band.